This Post Is Sponsored By My Brand Partner, Arhaus! As Always, All Opinions Are My Own! Thank you for supporting CityGirlGoneMom!

 Dancers are known to be disciplined, focused, and high achievers who tend to be successful students and hard workers.

 Though these two tiny dancers are related, they bring two unique perspectives and personalities to the movement.
 Beyond just being two different genders, their styles are so unique.

 Brody loves ballet, Dylan can get down in hip-hop like no one else.
 With the design, I knew I had to make a gender-neutral dance studio.
 Thanks to the team at Arhaus, we were able to dream up a space that functioned for both of my dancers.

 Research proves that dancing reduces stress and tension for the mind and body.
 Studies by the National Heart, Lung, and Blood Institute have shown that dancing also prevents heart disease in particular.

 How can you not fall in love with that black and white floral wallpaper?
 I knew it was the perfect fit because it’s eye-catching, dramatic, and interesting without being too much for the space.

 Arhaus’ Woodlands Wallpaper is monochromatic, so it works in any room, but the pattern makes it whimsical and great for a kid’s space.
 Plus, I don’t need to layer additional art in the space with such a graphic wallpaper.

-Because of high physical demand on their bodies, most professional dances retire from dancing during their mid-30s.
+Because of the high physical demand on their bodies, most professional dancers retire from dancing during their mid-30s.

 All In the Details